cutterdawes/PotemkinActivations/README.md

 The results will be saved in the `AutomaticEval/results` directory.

----

 ## Incoherence

-The **Incoherence** component measures each model’s tendency to misclassify its own generated examples of concepts.
-We store all relevant results in the `Incoherence` directory.
+All relevant results for our incoherence analysis are provided in the `Incoherence` directory.

 ### Reproducing the first column of Table 2